caffeinetv/snappy/README.md

 All AWS Lambda functions log to CloudWatch Logs.
 You can login to the console and view them there, or run a script to tail the logs.

     ./tail-logs -e devtest hello

+### Testing

+We use nose for testing Python code.
+We also use the `nose-watch` addition for TDD.
+To run the tests:

+    mkvirtualenv
+    pip install -r src/dev_requirements.txt
+    pip install -r src/requirements.txt
+    ./test